Kentucky

 International Investment Creates Jobs in Kentucky

-• In 2015 (latest data available), foreign-controlled companies employed 129,400 Kentucky workers.
-Major sources of foreign investment in Kentucky included Japan, Germany and France.
+• In 2023 (latest data available), foreign-controlled companies employed an estimated 154 thousand workers in Kentucky.
+Major sources of foreign investment in Kentucky included Japan, Germany, and the United Kingdom.

 Kentucky’s Major Metropolitan Areas Benefit from Exporting